Ernest & Celestine: Production

 The project was launched by producer Didier Brunner in late 2007, and an animated pilot was completed after a year.
 The search for funding for the film lasted until April 2009.
-From mid-2009 to mid-2010, the bulk of the work focused on developing the storyboard.
+From mid-2009 to mid-2010, the bulk of the work focused on developing the storyboards.
 The actual production phase, consisting of creating the animation, then lasted a year and a half, followed by a shorter post-production phase.

 Start of the project and choice of directors

-The film project originated as an initiative by producer Didier Brunner: having known the illustrated album series Ernest and Celestine for a long time, he seized the opportunity to acquire the audiovisual adaptation rights of the series when Gabrielle Vincent's nephew considered giving them up for an animated series; however, Brunner opted for a feature film.
-In December 2007, Didier Brunner contacted Benjamin Renner to work on an animated pilot defining the main orientations of the feature film project; Renner was then the artistic director,.
+The film project originated as an initiative by producer Didier Brunner: Having been familiar with the illustrated children's book series Ernest and Celestine for a long time, he seized the opportunity to acquire the audiovisual adaptation rights of the series when Gabrielle Vincent's nephew considered giving them up for an animated series; however, Brunner opted for a feature film instead.
+In December 2007, Brunner contacted Benjamin Renner to work on an animated pilot defining the main orientations of the feature film project; Renner was then the art director.
 The realization of this animated pilot took about a year.

-After its completion, the first director initially considered by Didier Brunner stepped down, and Brunner then proposed that Benjamin Renner direct the film; having never directed a feature film before, Renner requested to be teamed with more experienced co-directors, who are the Belgian Vincent Patar and Stéphane Aubier, directors of the animated series Panique au village (made in stop-motion animation using figurines).
-The film is thus co-directed by three directors: Benjamin Renner, Vincent Patar, and Stéphane Aubier.
+After its completion, the first director initially considered by Didier Brunner stepped down, and Brunner then proposed that Benjamin Renner direct the film.
+Having never directed a feature film before, Renner requested to be teamed with more experienced co-directors, Belgians Vincent Patar and Stéphane Aubier, directors of the animated series A Town Called Panic (made in stop-motion animation using figurines).
+The film was thus co-directed by three directors: Benjamin Renner, Vincent Patar, and Stéphane Aubier.
 The film's actual production (after the pilot) began in 2009.
-The three directors divided tasks: all three worked together on the script, storyboard, and breakdown, then Benjamin Renner handled the graphic design of the film while Vincent Patar and Stéphane Aubier were involved again during post-production, for voices, sound effects, and mixing.
+The three directors divided tasks: All three worked together on the script, storyboards, and breakdown, Renner was responsible for the film's art direction, while Vincent Patar and Stéphane Aubier were involved again during post-production, for voices, sound effects, and sound mixing.

 Screenplay

-The screenplay was written by writer and screenwriter Daniel Pennac, then revised by the three directors according to the constraints of animation.
-The film team made an extra effort to stay true to the universe of Gabrielle Vincent’s books since she had refused all adaptation proposals during her lifetime, due to the very smooth and impersonal style of the proposed adaptation by an English studio.
-The team ultimately chose to create an homage rather than a literal adaptation of the book universe: Renner integrated Daniel Pennac's universe into the story, and the final narrative took the form of more of an entryway into the universe of the albums rather than a direct transposition, which resulted in a somewhat darker atmosphere for the film's screenplay.
+The screenplay was written by writer and screenwriter Daniel Pennac, then revised by the directors according to the constraints of animation.
+The film's team made an extra effort to stay true to the universe of the original books, since Gabrielle Vincent had refused all adaptation proposals during her lifetime, due to the very smooth and impersonal style of a proposed adaptation by a British studio.

+The team ultimately chose to create an homage rather than a literal adaptation of the book universe: Renner integrated Daniel Pennac's universe into the story, and the final narrative took the form of more of an entryway into the universe of the books rather than a direct transposition, which resulted in a somewhat darker atmosphere for the film's screenplay.
 Benjamin Renner emphasized the creativity of the characters present in the initial screenplay proposed by Pennac and used it to reinforce the visual and narrative coherence of the film.